gophersaurus/framework/README.md

 By default Gophersaurus will look in your projects root folder for a `.config.yml` file to read all application settings.
 You can specify a different file by passing in the `-c=path/to/your/file.yml`.
 Gophersaurus can also read `.json` files instead of `.yml` if you prefer.

-An example YAML configuration file is provided below:
+An example `.config.yml` configuration file is provided below:

 ```YAML
 config: